rosedu/techblog/_posts/2013-06-20-shell-tips-and-tricks-for-file-editing.md

 ### Following a log file

-Have your `$GENERIC_SERVICE` on your server that generates a lot of logs.
+Take your `$GENERIC_SERVICE` on your server that generates a lot of logs.
 You could open a **text editor** like `vi` or `emacs` to view the logs or use `tail` to see the latest lines (or a combination of tail and `head`).
 But you sometimes you need to view contents of the log in